bryanedds/Nu/CODING_STANDARD.md

 5) Consider passing around multiple dependency references in a single container (usually a record) rather than individually.

-6) Consider making such a container an *abstract data type* by -
+6) Consider making such a container anÂ *abstract data type* by -

--   privatizing all of its fields like so - type MyContainer = private { ... }
+-   privatizing all of itsÂ fields like so -Â typeÂ MyContainer =Â private { ... }

 -   exposing a narrow set of static member functions that provide only the desired functionality in a more abstract way.